matwilso/matwilso.github.io/_posts/gpt-sim.md

 But certainly with enough physics specific data, a few built-in inductive biases, and some fine-tuning, a learned model could become insanely good at physical prediction and simulation<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
-And physicsal simulation will just be a single narrow use of such a model.
+With "physicsal simulation" being just a narrow use case of such a model.
-AI generated video content and VR environments, for example, are going to be huge, I'm guessing.
+I imagine that AI generated video content and VR environments, for example, are going to be huge.
 There'll be plenty of incentive to develop large generative video models outside of physics prediction.
 </span>

 By absorbing knowledge across many domains, a large video prediction model could simulate environments with a physical accuracy and generality light-years beyond what is possible today.
-It could replace all the narrow, special, hand-engineered [rigid-body, fluid, optic, agent, etc] simulators with a single great tool for robot learning, engineering, scientific discovery.
+It could replace all the narrow, special, hand-engineered (rigid-body, fluid, optic, agent, etc) simulators with a single great tool for robot learning, engineering, scientific discovery.

 A single model could simulate an egg cracking, pouring out, and sizzling on a frying pan.
 A paintbrush dipping into a bucket,